 Don’t forget that there is an alternate version of 304 called 304L.
 This version has low carbon content, adding to its weldability.
 (There’s also a less common 304H variety.)

 The 304 grade has wonderful corrosion resistance, but it’s susceptible to pitting in warm chloride environments.
 (Think projects near the coast or heavily salted roads.)
 Still, it’s got excellent toughness.
+304 machinability is less than 303's, but you could say that about any other stainless grade, too.

 4. Best Applications for Each